Trilateration using Unlabeled Path or Loop Lengths: Definitions and Main Results

 \begin{definition} Given a finite sequence of $k$ complex numbers $w_i$, we say that they are \defn{rationally linearly dependent} if there is a sequence of rational coefficients $c^i$, not all zero, such that $0= \sum_i c^i w_i$.
 Otherwise we say that they are rationally linearly independent.
 We define the \defn{rational rank} of $w_i$ to be the size of the maximal subset that is rationally linearly independent. \end{definition}

 \begin{definition} Suppose that $\q$ is a configuration and $\pmb{\beta}$ an ensemble that allows for trilateration.
-We say that $\pmb{\beta}$ trilaterates $\q$ \defn{nicely} if it has a trilateration sequence such that during each trilateration step, the $D$ trilaterating measurement values have rational rank $D$. \end{definition}
+We say that a vertex trilateration step is \defn{nice} if the $D$ trilaterating length values ($d+1$ of these are in the data and $C$ are imputed from previously reconstructed vertices) used as inputs to the the polynomial predicate have rational rank $D$.
+We say that $\pmb{\beta}$ trilaterates $\q$ \defn{nicely} if it has a trilateration sequence such that each step is nice. \end{definition}